danielmaria/agile-team-poker/agile-team-poker-backend/README.md

 `npm start`

 ## **Usage**

 The backend serves as an API that facilitates real-time communication for estimation sessions, allowing users to create rooms, join them, and submit votes.
-Data is broadcast to all participants using Server-Sent Events (SSE).
+Data is broadcast to all participants using  Firebase.

 1. Create a Room
 The organizer creates a room by sending a POST request to /rooms.